-The lentils will add density to the soup making it thick and creamy.
-They will also be our main source of protein and will round out the nutritional profile.
+The lentils will add density to the soup making it thick, creamy and add a good dose of protein.
 I’ve used red lentils in a few other soup recipes like this Creamy Broccoli + Red Lentil Soup and this Butternut Squash + Red Lentil Soup.
-I love using these lentils in pureed soups.
+I love using them in pureed soups.
 They have a mild flavor and soften up quickly.
 I also love the fact that they cook up very light in color as to not change the overall color of the dish too much.
-Pureeing other lentils here would result in a muddy colored soup, not very pleasing to the eye.
+Pureeing other lentils here would result in a muddy colored soup, not very pleasing to the eye so I don’t recommend them.
 Red lentils are my favorite for pureed soups!

 Leeks are another favorite of mine.
 I try to use them whenever I can.
 Compared to onions, they have a more delicate, sweeter flavor that I love.
 If you can’t find them or don’t care to use them, 1 medium sized white onion will do just fine.
 When using leeks, be sure to rinse them well under cool running water to help remove any sand or dirt that has collected between the stalk slices.
 Once trimmed and cleaned, slice thinly and you’re ready to cook.